Tatami-Maker/documentation/Common Interest DAO Preset.md

 ## What is the DAO going to be used for?

-- Token holders will submit proposals related to various community initiatives, create polls and initiate discussion.
-Members can then vote on these proposals to determine which ones receive the community’s support..
+- A “Common Interest DAO” is a tokenized community where members with a shared interest get together to form an on-chain club.
+Whether your passion is Sailing whether it's Cryptocurrencies this is your way to create the most fair type of community human has invented.
+The DAO can be used as a Sandbox for thought and initiatives where members can submit proposals related to various community initiatives, create multiple choice polls and initiate public / on-chain discussion.
+Members can then vote on these proposals to determine which ones receive the community’s support.

 ## Is creating a market essential for your token?

-### Reasons you might want to create a market upon launch for:

-1. People occupying space in your community when being inactive and can’t sell the token.

-### Reasons you might not want to create a market upon launch for:

-1. Creating a market requires resources.
-2. The team might want to strengthen the community or develop their product better before launching a market.

-Note: An OTC market is a better solution for your token.
+- The main reason behind bootstrapping a market for your token is to widen its distribution.
+Most often, token markets are created by the community when they want to exit that community or when they see more value trading their token for another currency/token.
+Therefore, due to this token's nature, Tatami doesn't support Market Creation for this token.